dwyl/phoenix-ecto-append-only-log-example/README.md

 cd append
 ```

-then, go into your generated config file.
+Then go into your generated config file.
 In `config/dev.exs`
 and `config/test.exs` you should see a section that looks like this:

 ``` elixir